FREQUENTLY ASKED QUESTIONS

 Q: Do I need to bring my own supplies?

-A: Even though it’s a DIY garage we supply shop rags and paper towels at each bay, as well as hand cleanser at locations around the shop.
+A: Even though it’s a self-serve garage we do supply shop rags and paper towels at each bay, as well as hand cleanser at locations around the shop.
 We’ve got WD-40, PB Blaster and Brakleen for your use but other supplies are pretty much on you to bring if desired.
 We may or may not have other greases/fluids/other items (sometimes our customers leave leftovers that might come in handy for future customers), but if you think you’re going to need it, you might want to bring it.
 Supplies can be ordered and delivered from our parts stores partners – but depending on how busy they are and where they have to go to pick stuff up, you may be in for anywhere from a twenty minute to two hour wait in extreme cases.

 Q: Where do you suggest I order my car parts from?

 A: We keep a small stock of general parts on-hand: sip ties, hose clamps, fuses, vacuum line and plugs, bulbs, etc. We can order parts through our system for you through our partners Advance Auto, Autozone, NAPA, Pep Boys or O’Reilly Auto Parts and have them delivered to the shop.
 If parts are in stock we can usually have them in hand within thirty minutes.
 If not we can either have them delivered to you or if prior arrangements have been made, we can have them delivered to us where we’ll hold them for you until you’re able to come in and pick them up.

 Q: Do you have welding equipment on-site for use?